dart-lang/site-www/src/tools/diagnostic-messages.md

 #### Common fixes

-Replace the null-aware operator with a non-null-aware equivalent, such as replacing '?.' with  '.':
+Replace the null-aware operator with a non-null-aware equivalent; for example, change `?.` to  `.`:

 {% prettify dart tag=pre+code %}
 int getLength(String s) {